techservicesillinois/secops-splunk-null-router/README.md

 # About

+Making a change to trigger a test deployment.

 Provides Splunk SOAR integration for the [NCSA BHR API][3] to null-route traffic from malicious domains.

 Adds a playbook action called 'block' to Splunk SOAR playbooks.